MJahangeerQureshi/StyleGanApp/README.md

 # StyleGanApp
-A small app to play -around with style gan
+A small app to play around with style gan